AlainParadis/wil/portfolio-development.md

 You should also connect with each designer on [LinkedIn](https://www.linkedin.com/).
 When you do so, *always* include a message in the note area in the invitation.
 Once you're connected, it will give you an opportunity to stay in touch.
 Feel free to comment on their posts to keep the connection alive.

 Seek out local events to attend to network with practicing designers.
 There's [Creative Mornings](https://creativemornings.com/cities/ott), [Ottawa Design Club](https://www.ottdesign.club), and [others](https://www.eventbrite.ca).

+### Preparing Your Work

+Preparing your work should be fairly straightforward.
+Create a multi-page PDF file with each piece.
+If you have print pieces, also bring them printed.
+If you have motion, render it out to a video file.
+You can show web designs running locally in the browser.
+Avoid depending on wifi for your meeting.

 ### The Benefits